Bioconductor/BioC2023/README.md

     - Each line describes either single event (Keynote, workshop, etc.) or multiple events (Short talks track).
         - Data for multiple event entries is stored at the end of the spreadsheet (Note: the format may change, [Issue 17](https://github.com/Bioconductor/BioC2023/issues/17))
     - For the "time" column, set the format to custom "hh:mm" (IMPORTANT)
-    - Avoid using special characters, especially, "/"
+    - Avoid using special characters, especially, "/".
+    - If quotes need to be used, use single quotes.

 - Check [1_create_yaml.R](https://github.com/Bioconductor/BioC2023/blob/179d85cdf70bca765746af736cb6b6ea07b1635d/1_create_yaml.R#L13) for the correct `sheet=XYZ` sheet from the [schedule table spreadsheet](https://docs.google.com/spreadsheets/d/1tGtGffcbCRxQFjE3ej42IcWlN4FJCsuQeZvETt9g0oA/edit#gid=0)